Balazs9/gamer-stories/README.md

 - from main page users can register, log in

+- new post page: user can create a post

+- the user created post can be commented also

+- edit, update, delete a post

 #### Features to implement:

-- create a post as a user:

-- modify and delete a post as a user

 - avatars can be selected when user is making registration

-- user can upload pictures
+- user created post to like or dislike

 - search functionate